OctopusDeploy/docs/docs/packaging-applications/build-servers/metadata/jira.md

 ## Octopus Deployment Task Log

-When the Jira issue tracker is enabled and configured, you will see blocks similar to the following appear in the log during your deployments.
+When the Jira issue tracker is enabled and configured with Connect App settings, you will see blocks similar to the following appear in the log during your deployments.
 These show the state updates Octopus is sending through to Jira, and if you expand them the details include information about the Jira issues for traceability.

 The following illustrates where Octopus tried to send an _in_progress_, and then a _successful_, state change to Jira but was unable to.